Blues vs. Wild Prediction & Picks - November 28

 - The Blues have earned 18 points in their 10 games with at least three goals scored.

-- This season, St. Louis has recorded a single power-play goal in four games and picked up four points with a record of 2-2-0.
+- This season, St. Louis has capitalized on a lone power-play goal in four games and registered four points with a record of 2-2-0.

-- When it outshoots its opponent this season, St. Louis has posted a record of 6-2-0 (12 points).

-- The Blues have been outshot by opponents in 10 games, going 4-5-1 to register nine points.

 Team Stats Comparison